If you can’t find the answers you need below, please contact us!

 What a great question!
 Cub Scouts is a volunteer-run program.
 All the Pack Leaders, Committee Members, and Den Leaders are all giving their time freely to help the Scouts, and we would appreciate your help in doing that.
 You can sign up as a uniformed leader, to be a Den leader or assistant Den leader.
 But if that seems like more than you wanted to do, you can also sign up to be a member of the Pack Committee to assist in a non-uniformed leadership role.
 Still seem like too much?
 Well, each little bit that you do to assist the Pack and Den Leaders is greatly appreciated.
 Offer to take on coordinating and planning an outing or just help with a craft at a Den meeting.

 Cub Scouts meet in their Dens approximately one to two times a month, and a Pack meeting is held for all Cub Scouts and their families once a month.
 Beyond that, a Den may hold a special activity, such as a service project or visit to a local museum.
-Likewise, The Pack will conduct several additional special events such as a campouts and the Pinewood Derby.
+Likewise, The Pack will conduct several additional special events such as a campouts, the Pinewood Derby and fun trips such as camping in a cave at Cumberland Caverns or sleeping on the Yorktown aircraft carrier.

 Cub Scouts is a year-round program, and you don’t need a new uniform every season, so compared to many other sports or after-school activities, it is very low-cost.
-Yearly dues are $95 and your only required purchase will be a uniform.
-All uniform pieces can be purchased at the scout store by the Braves stadium or online at scoutstuff.org.
+Yearly dues are $125 and your only required purchase will be a uniform.
+All uniform pieces can be purchased at the Scout Shop by the Braves stadium or online at scoutstuff.org.

 Not a camper?
 No big deal.
 We as a Pack will help all new families learn what they need for equipment and supplies for a Cub Scout campout, and we camp as a unit so that there will always be more experienced families to help out if needed.
 Also, Cub Scout camping is not primitive backpack camping.
 You can bring almost all the luxuries of home to a Cub Scout campout if you want.
 Also, very little camping, usually one night or less, is required to earn a Cub Scout rank.
 However, camping usually ends up being one of the parts of Scouting that the Scouts like best, so you may find your Scout asking you to take him out more often.